Description:

 In the 1917 Revolution, large numbers of native Psovoi/Borzoi were destroyed by the revolutionaries.
 The Tsars had turned them into a symbol of affluence and tyranny, and they were not welcomed into the new world of the Soviet Union.
 Some noblemen took it upon themselves to shoot their own dogs rather than allow them to fall into the hands of militants.
 However, the Psovoi survived along with the other borzaya variants in the Russian countryside.

 This intersting box has been created by talented artist Irina Bokova from the village of Palekh.
-The details on a box are amazing!

 The scene is painted with traditional Palekh colors-- bright orange, red and blue tones against the black background.
 It is richly decorated with gold and aluminum paints.